'RHONY' Tinsley Mortimer Calls Out Luann's Ex Tom D'Agostino

-RHONY stars Luann de Lesseps and Tom D’Agostino might be divorced, but that’s not stopping Tom from being the target of Luann’s friends, in and out of New York.
-PageSix reports that recently, the normally mild-mannered Tinsley Mortimer decided to call Tom out at a high-end Palm Beach restaurant and took a few swipes below the belt.
+RHONY Luann de Lesseps and Tom D’Agostino might be divorced, but that’s not stopping Tom from being the target of Luann’s friends, in and out of New York.
+PageSix says that recently, the normally mild-mannered Tinsley Mortimer decided to call Tom out at a high-end Palm Beach restaurant, and took a few swipes below the belt.

 Both Tinsley and Tom were at Imoto in the chic Florida zip code when they butted heads, causing a public scene.
 Sources say that D’Agostino approached Tinsley at her table and the two got into it.
-Sources that back Tinsley say that the blonde Real Housewives newcomer had her friend Luann’s back the whole time and took a stand to “stick up for her friend.”
+Sources that back Tinsley say that the blonde Real Housewives newcomer had her friend, Luann’s back the whole time, and took a stand to “stick up for her friend.”

 Those overhearing the kerfuffle say that Tinsley asked Tom what he was doing in Palm Beach when he actually has a place in the far less stylish West Palm Beach, and that upped the stakes of the conflict.